Niloy-Modak/Niloy-Modak/README.md

 # 💫 About Me:
 Hello Everyone, I am Niloy Modak.
 I have practical experience with HTML, CSS, JavaScript, React.js, and MongoDB.
-I’ve developed full-stack projects, including a car rental system with user authentication, booking features, and secure backend integration—highlighting both front-end and server-side skills.
+I’ve developed many full-stack projects.
+Coding is my passion and i love that.

 ## 🌐 Socials: